- New cases of vaping-related lung injuries are on the decline, but cases of youth vaping remain high.

 Steven H. Kelder, PhD, MPH, Beth Toby Grossman Distinguished Professor in Spirituality and Healing at UTHealth School of Public Health in Austin said recent policy changes may help slow this rise in youth vaping.

 One of these is the increase in the age of sale for tobacco products in the United States from 18 to 21.
 Kelder said this may interrupt the informal e-cigarette distribution chain in high schools.

 “Now we’ve put up an age barrier,” he said.
 “There’s no reason for a 21-year-old to be hanging around on a high school campus.”

 Another policy move came with the Food and Drug Administration’s

 Although this applies only to cartridge-based e-cigarettes and exempts tobacco and menthol flavors, Kelder said it’s still a “step in the right direction.”

-Other experts are concerned that anything short of a total flavor ban won’t be able to curb youth vaping.
+Other experts are concerned that anything short of a

 “It’s highly plausible that [young people] will simply migrate to menthol- or tobacco-flavored pods — which will do little to reverse the high rates of youth e-cigarette use,” said Delnevo.